JoeyStanley/jekyll-for-designers/cv.md

 (* indicates student collaborator)

+Zoe Eldredge* & **Joseph A. Stanley**.
+"Exploring the Effects of Cross-Cultural Variation and Tourism in Utah English."
+New Ways of Analyzing Variation 51.
+New York City.
+October 13--15, 2023.

+Kateryna Kravchenko* & **Joseph A. Stanley**.
+"An analysis of Ukrainians' language attitudes and ideology: A conflict-catalyzed identity shift."
+New Ways of Analyzing Variation 51.
+New York City.
+October 13--15, 2023.

+Chad Huckvale* & **Joseph A. Stanley**.
+"Perceptions of 'Southern' Utah English".
+New Ways of Analyzing Variation 51.
+New York City.
+October 13--15, 2023.

 Kateryna Kravchenko* & **Joseph A. Stanley**.
 "Surzhyk: Attitudes and Usage among Ukrainian People."
 5th annual Sociolinguistics Symposium.
 Champaign, Illinois.
 March 2--3, 2023.
 <a href="/downloads/230302-SoSy_Surzhyk.pdf" class="slides" title="download the powerpoint slides for this presentation"></a>